Frequently Asked Questions

 With Susan's background in the construction industry as a project manager and landscape designer for a design/build company, we bring a unique perspective to creating extraordinary outdoor spaces.
 While online design companies may offer lower prices, they often lack crucial elements that make a real difference.

-First and foremost, we prioritize personalization and attention to detail.
 We are high-touch and check in with our clients regularly.
 We believe in having face time with our clients and visiting your property to get a real sense of the space.
 This hands-on approach allows us to fully understand the site and translate your vision into comprehensive and executable design plans that contractors can easily work from.

 On the other hand, online design companies often deliver generic plans lacking that personal touch and practicality.
 With numerous projects on their plate, they might only have a minute or two for your feedback, leading to potential frustrations.
 Additionally, relying only on online information like Google Maps for site information can lead to inaccuracies, hindering the project's success.

-Finally, incomplete plans from online companies can cause headaches for contractors when creating estimates, and homeowners often end up hiring landscape designers to correct and redesign these plans, resulting in added costs and delays.
+Incomplete plans from online companies can cause headaches for contractors when creating estimates, and homeowners often end up hiring landscape designers to correct and redesign these plans, resulting in added costs and delays.

 Why should I work with a licensed contractor vs. an unlicensed contractor?